[PREV - KICKING_SAND] [TOP]

 scene: a man beset by

-beasts. who calls out to him Corwin bluffs him about his
+beasts, who calls out to him Corwin bluffs Random about his

 in recognition.
 As the amnesia, and Random leads him